sc13912/tf-cloudrun-cloudbuild/README.md

 * Connect the GCP project and grant Cloud Build permissions to access your Github Repo
 <img src="images/git-2.png" width = "600">

-* Select the demo app repository, for now we'll skip creating the trigger as this will be perfomed by Terraform
+* Select the demo app repository, for now we'll skip creating the trigger as this will be performed by Terraform
 <img src="images/git-3.png" width = "600">